ska-telescope/webjive/README.md

 ## Requirements

-This skeleton requires **Node** and **NPM** to install and run.
+This application requires **Node** and **NPM** to install and run.
 To install these follow the instructions for your operating system at [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 Alternatively the official Node docker image can be used.
 Instructions can be found on the [official Node docker image site](https://github.com/nodejs/docker-node/blob/master/README.md#how-to-use-this-image).